masautt/typescript-compiler-showcase/as1/README.md

 # Assignment 1 – Lexical Analyzer

-**NOTE**: This is converted markdown-to-pdf file.
+**NOTE**: This is a converted markdown-to-pdf file.
 For proper formatting, please see the [original markdown file](https://github.com/masautt/typescript-compiler/blob/master/as1/README.md).

 ## 1. Problem Statement

 > The goal for this TypeScript Lexer is to identify all tokens in `./input.txt` and print them as a table to the console.
+The possible token classes are `identifiers`, `keywords`, `operators`, `separators`, and `realnums`.
+The Lexer will not consider any comments encapsulated by and exclamation mark (`!`).
+> If the Lexer fails to find a token class for a given input substring it will print an error message to the console and identify the missing token class as `unknown`.

+### Examples

-### Example1 - input.txt
+### Ex.
+1 - input.txt

 #### Input